GA-NIFS: interstellar medium properties and tidal interactions in the evolved massive merging system B14-65666 at z=7.152: NIRSpec analysis

 We find that \oiiib, \cii, and \oiiialma feature similar distributions of $v_{\rm 50}$ (Figure \ref{velfig}), with a strong east-west velocity gradient.
 There are slight differences between the maps, which may be ascribed to differences in sensitivity and resolution (e.g., beam smearing, spatial binning).
 As seen in other works (e.g., \citealt{teli24}), \cii and \oiiialma show similar line-of-sight velocity maps.
-Our $v_{\rm 50}$ maps of the ALMA-detected lines are qualitatively similar to the moment 1 maps created by \citet{hash19}, but differ slightly due to differences in imaging (e.g., spaxel size) and velocity measurement method (i.e., Gaussian fit vs. moment 1).
+Our $v_{\rm 50}$ maps of the ALMA-detected lines are similar to the moment 1 maps created by \citet{hash19}, but differ slightly due to differences in imaging (e.g., spaxel size) and velocity measurement method (i.e., Gaussian fit vs. moment 1).
 While such a symmetric velocity field could be interpreted as a signature of rotation, the disparate properties of each core (see Table \ref{specfittable2}, Figure \ref{diagmaps}) suggest a major merger instead (see Section \ref{naturecomp} for further discussion).

-The asymmetry map is mostly $\sim0$, reflecting the fact that the brighter narrow component is the primary emission for most spaxels.
-However, there is a region of positive asymmetry to the southeast of Core-W that indicates a more powerful red broad component.
+The narrow and broad components of \oiiib show different spatial distributions (see Appendix \ref{NBAPP} for more details) and velocity offsets (Figure \ref{velfig}).
+Due to this, there is a region of positive asymmetry to the southeast of core W that indicates a more powerful red broad component.
 Indeed, the channel maps of both \oiiia and \oiiib contain low-level redshifted emission in this area, which may indicate a tidal feature or outflow.

 We are also able to calculate $w_{80}$ for each line (Figure \ref{widfig}).
-It is clear that Core-E has a higher $w_{80}$ than Core-W, which is primarily caused by the stronger broad component in Core-E. The $w_{80}$ map of \oiiialma shows a region with elevated velocity dispersion south of Core-E which slightly overlaps with the broad \oiiib emission, but the two cores show similar $w_{\rm 80,[OIII]88\mu m}$.
-The two ALMA $w_{80}$ maps are more similar to that of the narrow component of \oiiib, suggesting that the gas emitting broad \oiiib is not detected in \cii or \oiiialma.
+Core E has a higher mean $w_{80}$ ($\sim470$\,km\,s$^{-1}$) than core W ($\sim370$\,km\,s$^{-1}$), which is primarily caused by the stronger broad component in core E. The $w_{80}$ map of \oiiialma shows a region with elevated velocity dispersion south of core E which slightly overlaps with the broad \oiiib emission, but the two cores show similar $w_{\rm 80,[OIII]88\mu m}$.